itsleaheye/Scrystone/README.md

 - On card individual hover or click in gallery view, flip animation and show value, quantity, and if its in a deck
 - Do not render card at all if no art found
 - Create updated at time in localstorage so the last sync time is accurate
+- Animated emblem on loading and loading/error banners or states
+- Render mana symbols instead of just colours

 #### ❔FAQ